oroinc/documentation/admin_guide/user_management/user_management_overview.rst

 For each business unit:
 """""""""""""""""""""""
-- Users that belong to the business unit
+- Users who belong to the business unit
 - Parent unit of the business unit

 The ways to create and manage the business unit records is described in the